IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_filter.html.markdown

 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Required, String) The ID of the domain to add the Filter.